 Meet our Kiwi

-Over several years MRHLG has monitored and looked after two adult male North Island Brown Kiwi fitted with radio transmitters in the beautiful podocarp core area of the MRHLG project area, Fred and Graham.
+Over several years MRHLG has monitored and looked after Fred and Graham, two adult male North Island Brown Kiwi fitted with radio transmitters in the beautiful podocarp core area of the MRHLG project area.
+We now monitor a third bird, Terry.

 We can determine what our local kiwi are doing through the year – what time they leave their burrows at night and how long birds are out feeding.
 Some birds feed for over 13 hours a day in drought conditions, meaning they are out in daylight and more at risk from dogs, traffic and people.